deeporiginbio/deeporigin-client/docs/install.md

 No installation needed!

-The Deep Origin CLI and Python client are installed as part of the Deep Origin platform.
+The Deep Origin CLI and Python client are installed in each workstation.

 ## On your local computer